I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitassignwdmirppreprocesscallback.md

 If your driver calls <b>WdfDeviceInitAssignWdmIrpPreprocessCallback</b> more than once for the same major code, the framework retains only the most recently set <a href="..\wdfdevice\nc-wdfdevice-evt_wdfdevice_wdm_irp_preprocess.md">EvtDeviceWdmIrpPreprocess</a> callback function for this major code.
 (Your driver can’t register multiple preprocess callbacks for a single major code.)

 For more information about the <b>WdfDeviceInitAssignWdmIrpPreprocessCallback</b> method, see <a href="https://msdn.microsoft.com/43e1df0c-c0d1-4d41-87de-9f8f5831fb19">Handling WDM IRPs Outside of the Framework</a>.

-The following code example defines an <a href="..\wdfdevice\nc-wdfdevice-evt_wdfdevice_wdm_irp_preprocess.md">EvtDeviceWdmIrpPreprocess</a> event callback function, and then registers the callback function to handle <a href="https://msdn.microsoft.com/library/windows/hardware/ff549283">IRP_MJ_QUERY_INFORMATION</a> IRPs.

 ## Requirements
 | &nbsp; | &nbsp; |